materialsvirtuallab/matgl/README.md

 This effort is a collaboration between the [Materials Virtual Lab](http://materialsvirtuallab.org) and Intel Labs (Santiago Miret, Marcel Nassar, Carmelo Gonzales).

+<a name="status"></a>
 # Status

 Apr 26 2023: Pre-trained MEGNet models now available for formation energies and band gaps!
 Feb 16 2023: Both initial implementations of M3GNet and MEGNet architectures have been completed.
 Expect bugs!

+<a name="architectures"></a>
 # Architectures

 ## MEGNet

 <img src="https://github.com/materialsvirtuallab/matgl/blob/main/assets/MEGNet.png?raw=true"  width="50%">

-The MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks[1] for universal machine learning in materials science.
-We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see "Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"[2]).
-New releases have included our recent work on multi-fidelity materials property modeling (See "Learning properties of ordered and disordered materials from multi-fidelity data"[3]).
+The MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks for universal machine learning in materials science.
+We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see "Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals").
+New releases have included our recent work on multi-fidelity materials property modeling (See "Learning properties of ordered and disordered materials from multi-fidelity data").

 Briefly, Figure 1 shows the sequential update steps of the graph network, whereby bonds, atoms, and global state attributes are updated using information from each other, generating an output graph.